jozsefszalma/homelab/README.md

 For reference, the pinout of the Arctic (or any normal PC fan):
 ![Pinout PC fans](images/artic_pinout.jpeg)

-Since I didn't have a 7 pin Molex connector or the proper crimping tool (and I didn't want to cut the connectors off the original fans just yet), I worked on the rack while I waited for the connectors to arrive.
+Since I didn't have the right 7 pin Molex connectors or the proper crimping tool (and I didn't want to cut the connectors off the original fans just yet), I worked on the rack while I waited for the connectors to arrive.

 ### The Rack
 The cheapest suitable rack I found that I didn't need to rent a truck to transport was StarTech's open frame server rack line.
 It looks deceptively timid on marketing photos, but it has excellent build quality.

 However the fact that this was an open frame rack didn't help the noise level situation.

 ![The rack](images/rack.jpg)